 Tessa Marinello: Student, 1st year representative, COLA

-Michaela Sabin: Professor, CPS
+Michaela Sabin: Professor, CPS at UNH Manchester

-Co-Chair: Anthony Davis Dean, COLSA
+Co-Chair: Anthony Davis, Dean, COLSA

-Stephen Bird: Director, Carsey
+Stephen Bird: Director, Carsey School of Public Policy

 Sonic Woytonik: Sr. Lecturer